-The course diagram below shows the general orientation of the race committee signal boat ("R/C"), other marks (identified by the letters S, W, L, and F), and the intended wind direction.
+The course diagram below shows the general orientation of the race committee signal boat ("R/C"), other marks (identified by the letters S, W, and L), and the intended wind direction.
+All marks other than the race committee signal boat are inflatable buoys.
 Positions are approximate and the diagram is not to scale.
 The course signal displayed by the race committee signal boat will identify the marks and their required sequence according to the table below.
 The first letter in the mark sequence is the starting mark buoy, the last letter is the finishing mark buoy, and the letters between are rounding marks.
 The required side for each mark is as shown in the diagram.

 Course Signal Mark Sequence

-2 S-W-F
+2 S-W-L

-4 S-W-L-W-F
+4 (or none) S-W-L-W-L

-6 S-W-L-W-L-W-F
+S-W-L-W-L